conda-forge/fluoriclogppka-feedstock/README.md

 Installing fluoriclogppka
 =========================

-Installing `fluoriclogppka` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `fluoriclogppka` from the `conda-forge` channel can be achieved by adding `conda-forge` and `dglteam` to your channels with:

 ```
 conda config --add channels conda-forge
+conda config --add channels dglteam
 conda config --set channel_priority strict
 ```